About Sofia M. Starnes

 In 2018, The Consequence of Moonlight, a full-length book, was published by Paraclete Press.

 Additionally, Sofia has edited two anthologies.
 She is the editor of Four Virginia Poets Laureate, 2004-2012: An Anthology and Reader’s Guide, compiled at the request of the Poetry Society of Virginia.
 The book was published by Cedar Creek Press (VA) in 2013.
 In 2014, she edited The Nearest Poem Anthology (also by Cedar Creek Press), the culmination of a project she initiated and brought to fruition during her tenure as Poet Laureate of Virginia.
+She was also co-editor, with Edward W. Lull and Carolyn Kreiter-Foronda of the 100th Anniversary Anthology of the Poetry Society of Virginia, issued in 2023.

 In 2015, her English translation of the book Zobel, Paintings and Drawings, by Magaz Sangro, was published by Galería Cayón in Madrid, Spain.